Skip to main content

 • Can’t reliably obtain or afford Entresto, which may lead to inconsistent use

-No, Entresto isn’t a blood thinner.
-Entresto contains two medications, valsartan and sacubitril.
-Neither of these medications are blood thinners.
-While blood thinners aren’t typically used to treat heart failure itself, you may benefit from one if you have other heart conditions such as atrial fibrillation.
-Blood thinner medications (called anticoagulants) include apixaban (Eliquis), rivaroxaban (Xarelto), and warfarin (Jantoven).
+While blood thinners aren’t typically used to treat heart failure itself, you may benefit from one if you have other heart conditions, such as atrial fibrillation.
+Blood thinner medications (called anticoagulants) include apixaban (Eliquis), rivaroxaban (Xarelto), and warfarin (Coumadin, Jantoven).

 The bottom line

-Entresto is a first-choice medication for many people with heart failure.
-It’s generally well tolerated.
-But side effects are also possible, so it helps to know what to watch out for.
+Entresto is a medication that treats heart failure.
+It contains two active ingredients: valsartan and sacubitril.
+Entresto is generally well tolerated, but side effects are still possible, so it helps to know what to watch out for.
 The most common Entresto side effect is low blood pressure, which can lead to dizziness.
-High potassium levels (hyperkalemia), kidney problems, and angioedema (swelling of deep tissues) are rare, but can also occur.
+High potassium levels (hyperkalemia), kidney problems, and angioedema (swelling of deep tissues) are rare but can also occur.

 why trust our exports reliability shield